-8.13.1 The Dissertation shall be as specified in General Regulation 41.9.
+8.13.1 The Dissertation shall be as specified in General

-Dissertation 8.13.2 The be submitted for examination after written consent from the supervisor on the recommendation of the internal Dissertation committee.
+Regulation 41.9.
+8.13.2 Dissertation shall The only submitted for examination after written consent from the supervisor on the recommendation of the internal Dissertation committee.

-MPhil and PhD Degrees in Environmental Science 9.0 Master of Philosophy and Doctor of Philosophy Degree Programmes b) To impart advanced research and analytical skills and knowledge for competent enquiry within
+MPhil and PhD Degrees in Environmental Science 9.0 Master of Philosophy and Doctor of Philosophy Degree Programmes